 To remove your Hotspot profile from your Mac, open the System Preferences window.
 Select Profiles.
 Click on your Hotspot Shield profile and press the “–” button at the bottom.

-Hotspot Shield Android
+Uninstall Hotspot Shield from Android

 Android is probably one of the easiest VPN clients to uninstall.
 Go to your Apps menu and locate the Hotspot Shield app.
 Tap and hold its icon.